 Google Search still drives 51% of the internet traffic but does that necessarily make SEO the sharpest arrow in your quiver?

-Over the past few years both SEO and Content Marketing have become ‘must-have tools’ in the arsenal of every self-respecting company.
+Over the past few years both SEO and Content Marketing have become ‘must-have tools’.
 It is seen as the proverbial gift that keeps on giving.
 To the brand, to its marketing executive, and of course to the SEO agency once a rank of some value is secured on the desired search strings.

 The reason is understandable.
 SEO still clearly rules as the best ROI strategy